How To Save Money On A New Car And Survive the Car Dealership Sales Pitches And Tactics

 The finance manager is the dealership's big gun that it brings out in the last stage of the process to make sure that you pay as much as they can possibly convince you to pay.
 If you rejected extra options, charges, and fees earlier, the finance manager is going to bring them back up, providing different scenarios for you to think over and running all kinds of figures.
 If you aren't careful, rebates will disappear, fees will hop on, a transferred tag will become a new tag, and the value of your trade-in will fall.
 Finance managers expect you to be so eager to get out of there after all those long hours that you will just sign the paperwork and be done with it all.
 After all, who reads the fine print?

 Yes, carefully reading through all the paperwork before signing is a huge hassle, but you owe it to yourself to make sure one last time that you don't get taken in and have to shell out much more than you want (or can).
+Not everyone is honest and money talks.
+Your salesperson gets a kick back for each add-on sold to you.
+So even if you decline these add-ons, it's possible that an extended warranty, maintenance package, etc could 'accidentally' make it back onto the contract just before you sign.
+So make sure no one is trying to sneak anything in or trying to play magician with the prices.
 Bottom line: the total price you negotiated minus the amount you're getting for your trade-in should equal the final price on the paperwork.
-If it isn't, walk away.
-In the end, wasted time is better than wasted money.